Yunus-38/SyncHero/README.md

   - Encrypt backups and decrypt during restores for added security.

 - **Dynamic Directory Parts**
   - Define reusable constants for parts of directory paths, simplifying configuration in `directoryPairs`.
+This is similar to the <user> wildcard.